MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview-and-installation.md

 ## Supported features for SAP HANA

 The following list shows the supported features for SAP HANA.
-Note that not all features listed here are supported in all implementations of the SAP HANA database connector.
+Not all features listed here are supported in all implementations of the SAP HANA database connector.

-* Both the Power BI Desktop and Excel connector for a SAP HANA database use the SAP ODBC driver to provide the best user experience.
+* Both the Power BI Desktop and Excel connector for an SAP HANA database use the SAP ODBC driver to provide the best user experience.

 * In Power BI Desktop, SAP HANA supports both DirectQuery and Import options.